mariuszmspace/my-links/README.md

 * [OverDrive](https://www.overdrive.com/) - Ebooks and audio books for USA public library members -- `explore yours today`
 * [OWASP Secure Coding Practices - Quick Reference Guide](https://www.owasp.org/index.php/OWASP_Secure_Coding_Practices_-_Quick_Reference_Guide) -- Great cheat sheet, language-agnostic -- `collection`
 * [Phil's Data Structure Zoo](https://g1thubhub.github.io/data-structure-zoo.html) - Classifes some of the most popular data structures at the theoretical, implementation, and empirical levels -- `collection`
+* [Play with Docker](https://labs.play-with-docker.com/) - Docker playground that allows users to run Docker commands in a matter of seconds (Alpine + Docker in Docker (DIN)) -- `learning`
+* [Play with Docker Classroom](https://training.play-with-docker.com/) - Interactive tutorials using Play with Docker (see above) -- `learning`
+* [Play with Kubernetes](https://labs.play-with-k8s.com/) - A simple, interactive and fun playground to learn Kubernetes in your browser, by Docker -- `in-browser`
 * [PrivacyTools.io](https://www.privacytools.io/) - All in one collection, web site source is on GitHub -- `collection`
 * [Privacy Badger](https://www.eff.org/privacybadger) - The best in-browser privacy and anti-tracking tool, by the EFF (donate) -- `Chrome` `Firefox`
 * [runwhen](http://code.dogmap.org/runwhen/) - Utilities for running commands at particular times, cron on steroids -- `C`